apexsalesai/apexsalesai-next/dev-journal.md

 - Add provider field to EchoBreakerUser schema
 - Fix lastSignIn to lastLoginAt in callback
 - Use camelCase for Prisma model names
+- ✅ 2025-12-21: fix: remove all remaining NextAuth references from Echo Breaker

+- Update save verification route to use Entra ID cookies
+- Update my-verifications page to use Entra ID cookies
+- Remove all next-auth imports from Echo Breaker features

+This completes the migration to Microsoft Entra ID authentication.